I. Opening Statement

 Internet

-As we have been made aware
+As we have been made aware in

-in preparing for this response, almost
+preparing for this response, almost from

-mid 90s, Rabbi Cooper began a relentless
+90s, Rabbi Cooper began a relentless

 campaign (***see, our Selected Links posted